 “We can’t have 200 million Americans running around without work,” said Tom Donahue, head of the U.S. Chamber of Commerce.
 “And we sure as hell ain’t giving away no goddamn, guaranteed minimum income or living wage.”

 The drastic reduction in U.S. population is expected to halve the $4 trillion federal government budget.

 If it doesn’t happen, government spending could top $6 trillion a year by 2027 as the Baby Boomers retire.

 Retired Lt.
 Col. Geezus Figueroa (U.S. Air Force), of Honolulu, said he still supports the Republican Party and Trump, despite the proposed legislation.

 "Sure, they want to kill me and everyone I know," said Figueroa, a Trump loyalist who was raised in the Bronx.
 "But the Dems signed off on this legislation too.
-Without them this wouldn't be happening."
+Without them this wouldn't be happening.
+So I blame them."

-The success of the Amazon e-commerce business model is driving much of the job loss which has made the Population Rebalancing Act so much more palatable to Congress in recent months.
+The success of the Amazon e-commerce business model is driving much of the job loss which has made the Population Rebalancing Act increasingly attractive to Congress in recent months.

-“Rebalancing is going to be a double-edged sword, but there are going to be some attractive alternative investments for those with a contrarian investment mindset," said Black, who has a personal fortune of $6 billion.
-"I sure am gonna miss the poor and middle class though.
-Bring rich is not nearly as much fun when you can't rub someone's else face in it."
+“Rebalancing is going to be a double-edged sword for me, but there are going to be some attractive alternative investments for those with a contrarian investment mindset," said Black, who has a personal fortune of $6 billion.
+"Being rich is not nearly as much fun when you can't rub someone's else face in it."